CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/Network-Troubleshooting/_index.md

 ---
 title: Network Troubleshooting
 author: Cumulus Networks
-weight: 229
+weight: 22933
 aliases:
- - /display/CL37/Network-Troubleshooting
+ - /display/CL3740/Network-Troubleshooting
- - /pages/viewpage.action?pageId=8362596
+ - /pages/viewpage.action?pageId=83625966317
-pageID: 8362596
+pageID: 83625966317
 product: Cumulus Linux
-version: 3.7.7
+version: 3.7.7'4.0'
-imgData: cumulus-linux-377
+imgData: cumulus-linux-37740
-siteSlug: cumulus-linux-377
+siteSlug: cumulus-linux-37740
 ---
-Cumulus Linux contains a number of command line and analytical tools to help you troubleshoot issues with your network.
+Cumulus Linux containincludes a number of command line and analytical tools to help you troubleshoot issues with your network.

 ## <span>Check Reachability Using ping</span>

-`ping` is used to check reachability of a host. `ping` also calculates the time it takes for packets to travel the round trip.
+`Use`  ping ` is used to check reachability of a host. `ping` also calculates the time it takes for packets to travel the round trip.
 See `man ping` for details.

 To test the connection to an IPv4 host: